ElkhanAbbasov/voice-genai/system_prompt.md

 # Goal

-Complete the survey by asking questions 1-51 in order and accurately recording responses.
+Complete the survey by asking questions 1-51 in order and accurately recording responses using the saveAnswer function.

 ---